viznu/SecureLayer/README.md

 # SecureLayer
-An alternative to TCP protocol.
+An alternative to TCP protocol which employs certificate validation at the transport layer.